cotes2020/jekyll-theme-chirpy/_tabs/about.md

 order: 4
 ---

-📢 A 3-Day Workshop on Language Models for Social Sciences! 🚀
+📢 A 3-Day Workshop on Language Models for Social Sciences 27-29 September! 🚀

 As artificial intelligence and language models continue to revolutionise various sectors, we are thrilled to invite early career social scientists to our 3-day workshop, where we aim to bridge the gap and unlock the transformative potential of language models in the realm of social sciences!